Which Appliances Need a Dedicated Circuit for Safety?

 If you want more information regarding requirements and safety recommendations, check with your local or national codes.

-If you need help with home appliance upkeep, trust Mr. Appliance to keep your appliances operating safely and at peak performance, including those that need dedicated circuits.
-We offer flat-rate, up-front pricing, flexible scheduling options, and guaranteed workmanship to make your life easier!
+If you need help with residential appliance services, trust Mr. Appliance to keep your appliances operating safely and at peak performance, including those that need dedicated circuits.
+We offer flat-rate, up-front pricing, flexible scheduling options, and guaranteed workmanship backed by our Neighbourly Done Right Promise to make your life easier!
 Schedule service with us today.